 - Underwhelming cameras

-The realme Pad X is a sleek and powerful Android tablet that's packed with cool features.
-With its 10.95-inch screen and sharp 2K resolution, watching movies or playing games feels like you're right in the action.
-Plus, those symmetrical bezels make it look cool while still being practical.
-But what really sets this tablet apart is its amazing sound system.
-It's got four speakers and supports Dolby Atmos and Hi-Res audio, so whether you're watching videos or jamming out to music, the sound quality is top-notch.
-Under the hood, it's no slouch either.
-Thanks to its Qualcomm Snapdragon 695 processor and 6GB of RAM, you can multitask smoothly without any lag.
+The realme Pad X is a sleek and capable Android tablet packed with a few standout features.
+With its 10.95-inch screen and a resolution marketed as "2K" — though at 1200 x 2000 pixels, it's really closer to a tall WUXGA+ panel than true 2560 x 1440-class sharpness — watching movies or playing games still feels comfortable and detailed enough for casual use.
+Those symmetrical bezels make it look tidy while still being practical.
+What really sets this tablet apart is its sound system: four speakers supporting Dolby Atmos and Hi-Res audio, so whether you're watching videos or listening to music, the sound quality punches above its price.
+Under the hood, it's no slouch either — the Qualcomm Snapdragon 695 processor and 6GB of RAM let you multitask without much lag, though it's one of the older mid-tier chips on this list.

 - Qualcomm Snapdragon 695 5G SoC